muff1nman/ClassNotes/Econ/EconAndTech.md

 Competition and Growth
 -----
+- Endogenous growth models imply greater competition, lower profits, and lower incentive to do R&D and lower growth
+- but this conflicts with economists' basic beleif that competition is 'good'!
+- intuitive idea is that 'monopolies' don't innovate
+    - QUESTION: wait what?

+Other notes:
-Competition is a good thing for consumers but too much competition is not good because then there are no profits to hold over and to use for R&D
+- Competition is a good thing for consumers but too much competition is not good because then there are no profits to hold over and to use for R&D

+- contestable markets
-contestable markets: the right number of firms to match market demand in the most efficient way
+- the right number of firms to match market demand in the most efficient way

 Do scale effects exist?
 ------
-the knowledge spillovers are important
+knowledge spillovers are important

 01 - 04 - 2013 | Venture Capital | Lecture 19
 =====